 Ultra diffuse galaxies (UDG): UDGs are extremely-low density galaxies found in different galaxy clusters.
 Most of the Ultra diffuse galaxies are about the same size as the Milky Way but have as low as 1% of its visible star count.
 UDGs are largely inhabited by older stars due to the lack of star-forming gas.

-Low-surface-brightness galaxy: These type galaxies are mostly dwarf, and most of their matter is in gaseous hydrogen form rather than stars.
+Low-surface-brightness galaxy: These types of galaxies are mostly dwarf, and most of their matter is in gaseous hydrogen form rather than stars.
 They are extremely faint due to the lack of star formation.